cbames/ME555-Advanced-Robotics/README.md

 ### Launch operator environment

 1. Inside the operator directory: create the `.env` file based on `.env.template` and paste the Husarnet Join Code here.
-2. From inside `advrob-project` start the docker containers.
+2. From inside `advrob-project/operator` start the docker containers.
 This will start 3 contianers.
-Two are for remote networking and routing, while the last one called `operator` runs `ROS2 Iron` and is is able to communicate with the raspberry pi via ros2.
+Two are for remote networking and routing, while the last one called `operator` runs `ROS2 Iron` communicates with the raspberry pi via ros2.
 ```
 docker compose up
 ```
-3. Enter the `operator` container.
+3. In another terminal enter the `operator` container.
 ```
 docker exec -it operator-operator-1 bash
 ```